Learn how you can prevent anyone else from changing things in your designs.

 Why is locking your work important?
 Let’s say you just completed a design and want to save it as a template.
 You know that positioning your elements in the right way is crucial for a crisp and appealing display.
 Or maybe as a business, it would make sense to maintain brand consistency throughout your design.

 With our locking option, we offer you the control you need to freeze your template's design layout.
 With the example below in mind, let's take a look at how to do this:

-If you want to lock a certain element, simply select it and click on the locking button, in the top right corner, as shown in the picture above.
+If you want to lock a certain element, simply select it and click on the locking button in the top right corner, as shown in the picture below.
 By doing this, you just froze your object.
 It cannot be moved, deleted, or edited.

 Saving your template

 After you’re finished with your design and all the objects are properly locked, the last thing to do is to save your work.